MSI Immerse GH50… Surround and BASS! Headset review

 And the vibration boost switch is in the middle, slide it up to turn it on.
 This gives an extra shake to your bass, and the implementation here adds to the overall experience, not too much, which is good as you can leave it on during gameplay without it being distracting.
 Finally, adding to your gaming setup, the RGB is well done here, good brightness with a side-lit ring bounces off the curved plastic, giving a nice inner accent and surrounding ring glow effect.

 This is integrated with MSI’s Mystic Light software, we did a quick update and it came right up.
 Lighting options are steady, color cycle, breathing, beat and default, which from what I can tell, is just a really fast color cycle.
-In the Gaming Gear tab it lists Headset, getting into that we have Sound option, which has volume controls first page, sample rate of playback, and an EQ section with a bunch of built-in equalizer presets.
+In the Gaming Gear tab it lists the MSI Immerse GH50 under Headset, getting into that we have Sound option, which has volume controls first page, sample rate of playback, and an EQ section with a bunch of built-in equalizer presets.

-The MSI Immerse GH50’s have all the features, the number one being a loud, great, flat sound
+The MSI Immerse GH50 has a loud, great, flat sound

 The Xears Effects button brings up surround options, you can choose music or movie mode, there’s the room sizes for different spatialization, and the drop down menu provides some different surround presets to bring some sounds out more than others.